openhab/openhab-docs/developers/guidelines.md

 [Null annotations](https://wiki.eclipse.org/JDT_Core/Null_Analysis) are used from the Eclipse JDT project.

-Those annotations help the compiler and our static code analyser to figure out if a potential null pointer access would happen in your code.
+Those annotations help the compiler and our static code analyzer to figure out if a potential null pointer access would happen in your code.

 Classes (except data transfer objects (DTO)) must be annotated with `@NonNullByDefault`: